IJustine: Acting career

 She also has a credit for the November 3, 2010, season 6 episode of Criminal Minds titled "Middle Men".
-Ezarik had a major recurring role as Orange's love interest, Passion Fruit on the popular YouTube comedy series The Annoying Orange.
+Ezarik had a major recurring role as Orange's love interest, Passion Fruit on the popular YouTube comedy series Annoying Orange.
 She appeared in the January 5, 2012, season 3 episode of The Vampire Diaries titled "The New Deal".
 From March 31 to May 5, 2012, she served as a host on the reality TV series Escape Routes.
 At the time, she had 1.4 million Twitter followers.
 Ezarik appeared in season 6 of The Guild.

 After having been named "the most influential person online" in an article in Fast Company and achieving a number 6 ranking in The Daily Beast's Digital Power Index in 2012, Ezarik signed with United Talent Agency in 2013.
 In 2014, she was ranked among the 100 most influential people toward 18–34 year olds by Joel Stein of Time.
 Billboard named her as one of its 2015 Social Media Stars.
 She has hosted E!
 News and for NBC.
 She had a special cameo appearance as Pam in the 2015 comedy film The Wedding Ringer.
 She appeared in the 2016 Syfy film Sharknado: The 4th Awakens as well as the YouTube Red webseries Escape the Night.

-On December 1, 2016, Ezarik was announced as a boardroom advisor to Arnold Schwarzenegger on the only season of The New Celebrity Apprentice.
+On December 1, 2016, Ezarik announced a boardroom advisor to Arnold Schwarzenegger on the only season of The New Celebrity Apprentice.
 Ezarik appears as a main character on the YouTube Red murder-mystery series Escape the Night as the Gambler.
 In episode 3, titled "Buried Alive" she is killed by being buried alive.
 She also participated in the fourth season of the series, titled Escape the Night: All-Stars, as the Adventurer.
 She died in the second episode of the season by being choked to death.